World Cup 2018: Dates, Coverage Schedule for Remainder of the Tournament

 After years of imploding at international tournaments, a workmanlike run to the semifinals might be exactly what France needed, though.

 A previous version of Les Bleus might have self-destructed after falling behind 2-1 to Argentina in the round of 16.
 Instead, the French scored three goals to blow what had been a close game wide open.
-They followed up with a 2-0 win over Uruguay in which Fernando Muslera provided a helping hand but still never looked to be in serious danger.
+They followed up with a 2-0 win over Uruguay in which Fernando Muslera provided a helping hand, but they still never looked to be in serious danger.

-Of the four teams still left in the tournament, France have arguably looked the strongest.
-They've won four of their five matches, and the outlier is a draw in which Deschamps was planning for the next round.
+Of the four teams left in the tournament, France have arguably looked the strongest.
+They have won four of their five matches, and the outlier was a draw with Denmark in which Deschamps was planning for the next round.

-Regardless of who comes out the victor, the winner of this match will be the favorite in the World Cup final.
+The winner of this match will be the favorite in the World Cup final.

 Croatia vs. England

-Croatia survived Saturday, but the result came at a clear physical cost.
+Croatia survived Saturday, but it came at a clear physical cost.
 Sime Vrsaljko was limping as he left the game in the 97th minute.
 Danijel Subasic appeared to be battling bad cramping in his hamstring.
 And Mario Mandzukic had nothing left in the tank after playing the entire match.

 Both of Croatia's knockout-stage matches went to penalties.
-Not only does that add an extra hour of game time, but there's no telling what kind of effect the stress of back-to-back penalty shootouts will have the on the players.
+Not only does that add an extra hour of game time, but there's no telling what kind of effect the stress of back-to-back penalty shootouts has had the on the players.

-Croatia have a few days to recover, but stamina will likely be a real issue when they take on England in the semifinals:
+Croatia don't play again until Wednesday, but stamina will likely be an issue when they take on England in the semifinals:

 Maximiliano Bretos @mbretosESPN